Avijit-devops/build-push-deploy/README.md

-Testing for build,push and deployment
+Testing for Build,Push and Deployment.